TemplatesPricingOur Story

 The raise, and the relationships around it.

-Eighteen monthly investor updates shipped without a miss in the twenty-four weeks leading up to the raise.
-By the time the Series A process opened, the round was effectively pre-sold — the partners who led and co-led had both been on the monthly list for over a year and had watched the company execute from a distance.
+Eighteen monthly investor updates shipped on time across the twenty-four weeks running into the round, with no missed months.
+By the time the Series A process opened, the round was effectively pre-sold.
+The partners who eventually led and co-led had both been on the monthly list for more than a year and had been watching the company execute from a distance.

-The $14M Series A closed in six weeks with one lead, two co-leads, and a syndicate of existing seed investors doubling down.
-The partners cited "communication discipline" as a reason for moving quickly.
+The $14M Series A closed in six weeks.
+One lead, two co-leads, and a handful of seed investors doubling down.
+Two of the partners cited 'communication discipline' as a factor in moving quickly.
+None of them used the word 'design'.

 AI investor updatesBranded data roomCustom domainViewer analytics